 Let us see what will happen when we check the Use a single column to show current and expired records option for SSIS Slowly Changing Dimension Type 2:

-- Column to indicate current record: Please specify the column name that specifies the current and expired records.
+- Column to indicate current record: Please specify the column name for current and expired records.
 Here we are selecting the Status column

-- Value when Current: Here, you have to specify the value that will appear for the current records.
+- Value when Current: Here, you must specify the value that will appear for the current records.